 ls Command

-command does!
-Think of it like opening a drawer to see what's inside - it shows you all the files and folders in your current location.
+Have you ever wanted to see what's inside a folder on your computer?
+That's exactly what the ls command does!
+The name ls stands for list—it lists the files and folders in a directory.
+Think of it like opening a drawer to see what's inside: it shows you all the files and folders in your current location.
 This is one of the most important commands you'll use in Linux, and we'll explore all the cool things it can do.

 When to Use ls